 After the battle that killed von Sickingen, the castle needed to be repaired.
 It would take nearly twenty years for the reconstruction to begin.
 After 1543, von Sickingen’s sons began rebuilding the Castle in a Renaissance style.
 Unfortunately, the Castle was not safe from further destruction.
 Between 1668 and 1869, parts of the Castle were destroyed by the Germans and later the French.
 Today, only one part of the Castle remains.

-In early September 2018, my husband and I visited the Castle.
-It was just a short drive for us.
+In early September 2018, I visited the Castle.
+It was just a short drive.
 Beware, the road leading to the Castle is narrow and windy.
 When you arrive at the Castle, there is a restaurant where you can enjoy a beer or traditional German meal overlooking Landstuhl.

 The grounds offer insights into how life in the Middle Ages was.
 Ruins from bedrooms, kitchens, even a stage, are visible.
 If you’re lucky, you might spot some stones with writing dating back to 1347 or earlier!